-Sierra Leone is one of the safest travel destinations in Eastern Africa, following 2002 when peace was declared.
+Sierra Leone is one of the safest travel destinations in Western Africa, following 2002 when peace was declared.
 Regeneration continues and mass tourism has yet to strike, making Sierra Leone a fascinating country to explore.
 Travellers can swim, surf and sunbathe on the Freetown peninsula, track African mammals in the Outamba-Kilimi National Park and enjoy the nightlife of the capital, Freetown.

 Outamba-Kilimi National Park